nmetschke/recents.yazi/README.md

 ## Not yet implemented

-- Some file operations in the recents VFS (open, copy)
+- Copy files from the recents VFS
 - Custom spotter showing recently used metadata

 ## Dependencies